-My wife and I have lived in New Mexico for the last four years.
+My wife and I have lived in New Mexico for the last several years.
 We moved there from North Carolina and knew that we would need to adjust to some cultural differences.
 We have dealt with several large moves in the past, so this was nothing new to us.
 We quickly assimilated into the Land of Enchantment and grew to appreciate many things, such as the “live and let live” worldview and the copious amounts of chile peppers.
 However, there is one glaring aspect that we tried and failed to get used to: the mañana attitude.

 For anyone needing an explanation, “mañana” means “tomorrow” in Spanish.
 The “mañana attitude” in New Mexico means that everyone is late for everything.
 If someone says they will meet you at 7, that means sometime before 8, with a high probability of 8.
 If they show up at 7, it’s genuinely surprising.
 And no, you will not receive a courtesy call.

 This chronic tardiness applies to everything, be it a friendly outing, a service call, movies, interviews, taxis, hospitals, haircuts, surgery, funerals, the whole enchilada.
 It drove me wholesale bonkers after the first week.
-Four years later, my sanity has yet to return.
+Years later, my sanity has yet to return.